Consulting services: Expert Witness, Appraisal, R&D, Training etc.

 - provide a credible expert witness report and testimony for courts and tribunals

 Clients for expert witness work include property owners, body corporate, consumers, pest managers and insurers.
-Most of this work is expert witness assessment due to termite infestation but tasks have included stored product pests in Australia and SE Asia, rodents, agricultural pests, ants, cockroaches, wood boring beetles and timber decay.
+Most of this work is expert witness assessment due to termite infestation but tasks have included stored product pests in Australia and SE Asia, rodents, mites, booklice, agricultural pests, ants, cockroaches, wood boring beetles and timber decay.
 Some jobs involve prospective risk such as failure of a builder or pest manager to provide the contracted services during construction/renovation of buildings Assessments of compliance with AS3660.1-2000, AS3660.1-2014 and AS 3660.3-2014 are provided.
 Pest managers who have a client complaint or claim can benefit from independent appraisal and advice.
-Often, problems can be solved by negotiation.
+Often, problems can be solved by driving settlement through a weight of evidence.
+Recent expert witness work includes assessments and reports for consumers, service & supplier companies, and also utilities.
+If your problem is directly with Building Code of Australia (BCA part of the NCC), take a look at Criterion.

 Fees are available on request.
 In general, small jobs are either quoted or charged at an hourly rate plus expenses.
 Anything over 7 hours is generally charged at a day rate plus expenses.
-Where practical we fly economy/coach.
-Pest identification is charged at $50 to $100.
+Pest identification is charged at $75 to $120 (Pluss GST where applicable).
 Subject to the limitations of local law and the extent of insurance cover, these services are available worldwide.
 Distant clients are charged a little more to cover time differences and additional expenses for telephony and communication.
 Identifications may be cheaper and the occasional difficult identification, if pursued, may cost a bit more.

 It’s efficient to have someone available to review your problems, when the need arises.
 A quick phone call, without the slow-down of expenditure approval or engagement rigmarole, can be a wise investment.
 Smaller companies and individuals are invited to request a standard retainer.
 In general a retainer fee of $1,000 per annum covers up to 10 hours of email/SMS/telephone consultation and up to 10 pest identifications.
 Larger businesses, lawyers, and law companies are charged at a higher rate.
 Subject to the limitations of local law and the extent of insurance cover, these services are available worldwide.
 Distant clients are charged a little more to cover time differences and additional expenses for telephony and communication.